mlabs-haskell/catalyst-funded-projects/README.md

 ## Current Initiatives
-As of writing, the Catalyst Fund9 vote is quickly approaching.
-Instructions on participating can be found [here](https://iohk.zendesk.com/hc/en-us/articles/900005679386-Catalyst-registration-and-voting-guide).
+As of writing, the Catalyst Fund9 vote has ended.
 Below is a list of the proposals we have under consideration.
-Naturally, we appreciate your support:
+Naturally, we invite you to follow them:

 - [Plutarch v2](https://cardano.ideascale.com/c/idea/414065) - Improving usability, functionality, and backend support for Plutarch, an efficient Plutus compiler.
 - [Apropos](https://cardano.ideascale.com/c/idea/414086) -  Property testing framework for automatically testing edge cases.